mariorod98/ObsidianVault/Other files/Interview questions.md

 ## Math
 ### What is the dot product used for?
+The dot product is the product of the magnitude of two vectors and the cosine of their angle.

+If the dot product is greater than 0, both vectors are facing the same direction.
+If it is equal to 0, they are perpendicular (90º angle).
+If they are less than 0, they are facing opposite directions.

+If it is exactly 1, their angle is 0º.
+If it is exactly -1, their angle is 180º.

 ### Can you explain the use of sine and cosine functions in video game development, and provide an example of when you would use them?